lisakalex/mkdocs/docs/other/camera-cannot-detect-the-aperture-value.md

+# Camera cannot detect the aperture value

 ![d-80-nikon.jpeg](img/d-80-nikon.jpeg){ width="300" align=right}

 In the image you shared, the camera display shows `F--`, which means the camera **cannot detect the aperture value** of the lens.

 This usually happens for one of these reasons:
 :material-information-outline:{ title="This is the main reason" }